About Us

 Chief Risk Officer, Executive Director

-Sandhya joined The Cambridge as Chief Risk Officer and executive director in January 2022.
+Sandhya joined the Board of The Cambridge as Chief Risk Officer in January 2022.

-Sandhya studied BSc and MSc Economics at the London School of Economics and Warwick Universities, and started her career as an economist at the Bank of England in 2004.
+Sandhya studied BSc and MSc Economics at the London School of Economics and Warwick Universities.
+She started her career as an economist at the Bank of England in 2004.

 Chairman, Non-Executive Director

-John is a proud family man and lives with his wife Yvonne in Essex.
-He has a passion for cooking, swimming, garden and motorcycling.
-John has successively been awarded the MBE, OBE and CBE and for services to community, to charity and to business respectively.
+John is a proud family man and lives with his wife, Yvonne, in Essex.
+He has a passion for cooking, swimming and gardening.
+John has been awarded the MBE, OBE and CBE for services to community, charity and business respectively.

 Fiona Hotston Moore